और भी दुख हैं ज़माने में मोहब्बत के सिवा

 Mohabbat kar to le lekin, mohabbat raas aaye bhi dilon ko bojh lagte hain kabhi zulfon ke saye bhi hazaaron gam hain is duniya mein apne bhi paraye bhi mohabbat hi ka gam tanha nahin, ham kya kare

 4) Tum Poochte Ho Ishq Balaa Hain Ki Nahin (Naqli Nawab, 1962) Lyricist: Kaifi Azmi; Music Director: Babul ; Playback Singer: Md.Rafi.
 This song from Naqli Nawab is composed by Babul of the Bipin-Babul duo.
 Kaifi Azmi’s lyrics are laden with meaning.
 I love the play on the word bala (बला or calamity).
-Bhala (भला or good) also conveys the same meaning.
+Bhala (भला or good) also is suitable here.
 Manoj Kumar sings this Nazm on stage as a repartee.
 The shayar before Manoj Kumar (K.N.Singh) has bad mouthed ‘love’ (Ishq) and called it bala (बला or calamity).
 This is Manoj Kumar’s impromptu response.
 It is only the first line of the nazm that resonates with the post of this song but the song was worth including in this post.

 Tum puchhte ho ishq bala hain ki nahin hain kya jane tumhe khauf-e-khuda hain ke nahin hain